-- 3.1 In accordance with KCSIE, all new staff and regular volunteers will receive appropriate safeguarding information during induction and be made aware of the systems within the school which support safeguarding eg, the Behaviour Policy - 3.2 All staff must ensure that they have read and understood 'Keeping Children Safe in Education: Part One' and all staff working directly with children should also read Annex A. All staff are expected to refresh their knowledge as and when required. - 3.3 All staff will receive regular child protection training at least every 2 years which includes basic safeguarding information about our policies and procedures, signs and symptoms of abuse (emotional and physical), indicators of vulnerability to exploitation and radicalisation, how to manage a disclosure from a child as well as when and how to record a concern about the welfare of a child, with regular updates in relation to local and national changes.
+- 3.1 In accordance with KCSIE, all new staff and regular volunteers will receive appropriate safeguarding information during induction and be made aware of the systems within the school which support safeguarding eg, the Behaviour Policy - 3.2 All staff must ensure that they have read and understood KCSiE: Part One/Annex A and Annex B .
+This should be done during Induction.
+All staff are expected to refresh their knowledge as and when required. - 3.3 All staff will receive regular child protection training at least every 2 years which includes basic safeguarding information about our policies and procedures, signs and symptoms of abuse (emotional and physical), indicators of vulnerability to exploitation and radicalisation, how to manage a disclosure from a child as well as when and how to record a concern about the welfare of a child, with regular updates in relation to local and national changes.
 DSL's provide training to staff during INSET and throughout the year.
-The impact is monitored through CPOMS and the referrals. - 3.4 All staff need to understand the impact mental health problems may have on all aspects of safeguarding including the relevance of Adverse Childhood Experiences (ACEs) - 3.5 All staff members will receive regular safeguarding and child protection training and updates, as required, providing them with relevant skills and knowledge to safeguard children effectively.
-The information is disseminated to staff on a regular basis via the staff newsletter.

-3.6 All interview panels will include at least 1 member that has completed up to date Safer Recruitment training within the last 3 years.
+The impact is monitored through CPOMS and the referrals. - 3.4 All staff need to understand the impact mental health problems may have on all aspects of safeguarding including the relevance of Adverse Childhood Experiences (ACEs) and the impact trauma on children and young people and this is included in our training programme. - 3.5 All staff members will receive regular safeguarding and child protection training and updates, including online safety as required, providing them with relevant skills and knowledge to safeguard children effectively.
+The information is disseminated to staff on a regular basis via the staff newsletter. - 3.6 To recognise the expertise built within staff by training and managing concerns on a daily basis.
+Staff will be provided with the opportunity to contribute to and shape safeguarding arrangements and the child protection policy. - 3.7 All interview panels will include at least 1 member that has completed up to date Safer Recruitment training within the last 3 years.